sabbyt/code-blog/README.md

 # 301-blog

-Assignment for Day 1 of Code Fellows 301.
+Assignment for Day 1 of Code Fellows 301:

 * User stories derived from assignment prompt.

-* Collaborated with Pat Yau.

-* Help from Nat Chow and TA Brian Ray.
+* Collaborated with Pat Yau and help from Nat Chow and TA Brian Ray.

-* Utilises skeleton.css and jQuery.
+* Utilises normalize.css, skeleton.css and jQuery.

+* Built HTML basic structure in index.html including nav bar, added basic css including css reset, added skeleton.css and normalize.css for cross-browser functionality.

+* Created Article constructor to format blog raw data.

+* Added sort function to show most recent articles on top.

+* Used jQuery to dynamically render to DOM.

-* Date math adapted from [Stacked Overflow](http://stackoverflow.com/questions/6108819/javascript-timestamp-to-relative-time-eg-2-seconds-ago-one-week-ago-etc-best)
+* Added relative timestamps based on date math adapted from [Stacked Overflow](http://stackoverflow.com/questions/6108819/javascript-timestamp-to-relative-time-eg-2-seconds-ago-one-week-ago-etc-best)

+Assignment for Day 2 of Code Fellows 301:

+* New user stories derived from assignment prompt.

+* Truncate articles including adding read-on button feature.

+* Added filters by name and category.

+* Added more css styling.